-The Stepping Up to Environmental Leadership course funded by the DG Murray Trust was hosted by the Wildlife and Environment Society of South Africa and took place between June and July 2013.
-I, Justine McCarthy, am one of the course participants and am writing this article on behalf of the group to share our transformative and influential experience.
+The Stepping Up to Environmental Leadership course funded by the DG Murray Trust was hosted by the Wildlife and Environment Society of South Africa (WESSA) and took place between June and July 2013.
+As one of the participants I wanted to share our transformative and influential experience.

 The diverse group of participants included youths with varying backgrounds and experiences which resulted in a veritable cooking pot of sometimes popular and sometimes disparate ideas, perspectives and opinions, allowing the group to open up to productive and stimulating discussion.
 To enable leaders to make important decisions, participants were primed to listen and communicate effectively.
 In so doing, participants are now able to listen and negotiate towards a produce a fair and informed common agenda.